Almere: History

 The original plans for the IJsselmeerpolders saw the land being used for agriculture.
 However, after World War II housing was needed for the rapidly growing population of Amsterdam and two towns were planned in the polders Oostelijk Flevoland and Zuidelijk Flevoland.
 The town in Oostelijk Flevoland became Lelystad.
 The town in Zuidelijk Flevoland was still called Zuidweststad (English: South West City) on the first sketches, but in the 1970s it became called Almere, named after the lake Almere, the early medieval name of the Zuiderzee.
 The first house in Almere was finished in 1976.
 At that time the town was still controlled by the Openbaar Lichaam Zuidelijke IJsselmeerpolders (Z.IJ.P.), with a Landdrost.
 In 1984 Almere became an official municipality.
 Originally, Almere was envisioned as a town with multiple centres.
 This idea was later abandoned in favor of allowing neighbourhoods like Tussen de Vaarten to be built.
 There is also a difference between the way houses are built in the oldest and the newest parts of the city.
 The housing plan in Almere in the 1970s was basic functionality and a levelling of social status.
 However, starting in the 1990s more exclusive homes with striking designs were built (notably in the Regenboogbuurt).

 Governance

 Local executive

-Ank Bijleveld (CDA) has been serving as acting mayor of Almere since 17 January 2022.
-Following the Dutch municipal elections, 2014 the current municipal council was inaugurated.
-The nationalist Party for Freedom had won the most seats in the local elections, which was both national and international news due to the controversial statements of its leader Geert Wilders.
-Despite this PVV plurality, the party did not join the municipal administration.